digicademy-chf/chf_container/documentation/AdaptTheEnvironment/Index.rst

 2. In ``config/php/php.ini``, change the server admin's email address two times.
 3. Adjust ``.env.development`` to your needs.
-4. Optionally, if you want to use this set-up as a production environment, fill in and securely store the ``.env.production`` file as well as two certificate files ``config/apache2/ssl/000-default-ssl.pem`` and ``config/apache2/ssl/000-default-ssl.key`` outsite any public (or potentially public) repo.
-5. Optionally delete the ``Containerfile`` as it serves no function in your own repository if your ``compose.yml`` uses the base image provided by ``chf_project_container``.
+4. Adapt the file ``web/config/sites/chf/config.yaml`` to your needs and change the folder name ``chf`` to your needs.
+If you need more orientation, simply delete the entire ``chf`` folder, run TYPO3's post-installation routine and use the ``config.yaml`` produced in the process.
 6. Optionally adapt ``Readme.rst`` and ``Citation.cff`` to your project's name, description, and contributors to differentiate it from the template.
 7. Optionally revise the commands provided in the ``documentation`` folder to fit your project's container names.
+5. Optionally, if you want to use this set-up as a production environment, fill in and securely store the ``.env.production`` file as well as two certificate files ``config/apache2/ssl/000-default-ssl.pem`` and ``config/apache2/ssl/000-default-ssl.key`` outsite any public (or potentially public) repo.

 Depending on the amount of things you alter, periodically **pulling changes from the forked original repo** may become more cumbersome.
 If you make changes